 Are you digitally distracted?

-Addicted or not, too much screen use . . .
+Addicted or not, too much screen use may become your vice

-As the nation’s leader in the treatment of video game addiction and problematic screen use, we’ve worked with some of the best gamers and influencers in the world.
+As the nation’s leader in depression and video game addiction treatment, we’ve worked with some of the best gamers and influencers in the world.

 Screen use is only half the problem.
 Regular use has been linked to depression, anxiety, and attention deficit issues.